o3de/o3de.org/content/docs/user-guide/editor/viewport/viewport-interaction-model-reference-space-model.md

 **To switch between local and world space**

 1. In the viewport, select a child entity that has a parent.
-Your selection always defaults to parent space.

 1. Use the manipulator to modify the entity.

 1. To switch to world space, press and hold **Shift**.
-To switch to local space, press and hold **Alt**.
 Use the manipulator to modify the entity.

-{{< note >}}
-If you selected an entity that doesn't have a parent, your selection defaults to world space.
-Parent space is the transform that the parent entity has in the hierarchy.
-If an entity doesn't have a parent, the entity uses world space instead.
-{{< /note >}}

-In the following example, the entity moves in world space because the car does not have a parent.
-When you select the child entity (the tire), the manipulator switches to the parent space of that entity (the car).
+1. Viewport UI (W/P/L _World, Parent, Local_ in the top right of the viewport) allow you to pin a reference space.

 ![Switch between local and parent space in the viewport in O3DE.](/images/user-guide/viewportinteractionmodel/viewport-selection-model-1.gif)